 Reviews containing target keywords and locations also improve rankings.
 They will automatically appear in reviews; a lawyer does not need to ask the clients to add them to the review.

 Local Landing Pages

-If your practice works in more than one area, it’s important to have law firm landing pages for each geographic place that you represent.
-For example, if you're based in Chicago but take criminal clients in Oak Park, Evanston, Park Ridge, and Geneva, you should make sure you have attorney website content and pages for each of these communities as well.
+If your practice works in multiple locations, you must have law firm landing pages for each geographic place you represent.
+For example, if you're based in Chicago but take criminal clients in Oak Park, Evanston, Park Ridge, and Geneva, you should ensure you have attorney website content and pages for each of these communities.

 This tells Google you are local to all these places.

 And it will dramatically improve your attorney local SEO when people search for 'criminal attorney Oak Park' or 'car accident lawyer in Evanston.'

 It will also increase your own local rankings and SEO prominence because Google will see you as even more of an established, authoritative presence.

 Local Landing Page Best Practices

 Your law firm's local landing page is the first point of contact between your law firm's website and upcoming clients, so it's essential to make a good impression.
 After all, 93% of online experiences begin with a search engine, while 47% of people click on one of the first three local search results.